broadinstitute/warp/website/docs/contribution/contribute_to_warp/contribution-guidelines.md

 ## Review Process

 ### WARP review process and requirements
-After contributing a PR, a WARP team member will start a series of [tests](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines), usually by making an “Ok to test” comment.
+After contributing a PR, a WARP team member will start a series of [tests](https://broadinstitute.github.io/warp/docs/About_WARP/TestingPipelines), usually by making an “ok to test” comment.

 For each PR, WARP requires approval from a minimum of two reviewers, often an engineer, a scientific owner, and sometimes a clinical owner.
 All comments and requests for changes are made directly in the GitHub PR.